Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 We evaluate these lines from left to right.
 1. First, `testObj.someNestedObj` or `testObj['someNestedObj']` accesses the inner object
-1. Then, we use the syntax with `.someOtherNum` or `['someOtherNum']` on the inner object to access its own key-value pairs.
+1. Then, we use `.someOtherNum` or `['someOtherNum']` on the inner object to access its own key-value pairs.

-Note that we _can_ mix syntaxes in one line.
+Note that we _can_ mix styles in one line.
 This might be useful in _very_ specific cases, though the rest of the time we should strive for consistency.

 ## Functions Are Objects